 A curved glass window at the front of the shop beckons you inside.

-Before I bombard you with new photos of the Confectionery, here is a reminder of what we lost.
+Before I bombard you with photos of the Confectionery, here is a reminder of what we lost.
 Formerly, the shop had intricately tiled floors, marble counters, and a touch of candy-striped wallpaper.

 Now it has Herringbone patterned wood floors, tile, and marble.
 In addition, all of the walls are painted pastel colors.

-I don’t know about you, but I appreciate both looks.
+I don’t know about you, but I like both looks.
 Although admittedly, Disney did an excellent job of freeing up space inside the shop by moving the primary display cases to the center of the room.

 Here’s a display of prepackaged candy apples and Mickey crisps treats.
-I’m pretty sure they aren’t made by Rice Krispies cereal, and I think Disney refers to them as crisps on the package.

 First, you select a popcorn flavor, then add syrup, and last, combine your mix with candies.